UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 ============================================================================

-## UNSURE OF STUFF BELOW THIS POINT:
+## UNSURE OF THE BELOW STUFF:
+## It feels a bit "bloaty", and non-emergent.
 - SLOT: Paper-slot:
 Cannot hold COMMON/UNCOMMON items